Kaimul24/FantasyBaseballTools/README.md

-# Fantasy Baseball Points Prediction Project
+# Fantasy Baseball Prediction Project

 ## Overview

-This project predicts fantasy baseball points for MLB players using historical statistics and machine learning techniques.
+This project predicts fantasy baseball points and individual for MLB players using historical statistics in tandem with machine learning.
 It features a comprehensive pipeline including data retrieval from Fangraphs, data processing, model training, and prediction generation for three main player categories: Batters, Starting Pitchers (SP), and Relief Pitchers (RP).

 ## Project Structure